ChristianKengne/The-delights-of-Christian/README.md

 ---

+Version : 1.0

+---

+This game will run correctly only on Laptop/Desktop

+---

 How to play ?
 Download the zip document of the project, then extract the folder "The-delights-of-Christian-main".
 Enter the extracted folder, and run "The delights of Christian.html"
----

-Version : 1.0

 ---

 > Informations about the programmer :